 How do you calculate cost per order (CPO)?

-Calculating your cost per order includes everything from customer acquisition costs to fulfillment and shipping costs.
-To calculate cost per order, you first need to add up all of your order expenses — everything you spend to acquire, fulfill, package, and ship orders — for a set period of time.
+Calculating your cost per order includes everything from customer acquisition costs to fulfilment and shipping costs.
+To calculate cost per order, you first need to add up all of your order expenses — everything you spend to acquire, fulfil, package, and ship orders — for a set period of time.
 Then, you divide your order expenses by the total number of orders you received during the same timeframe.

 The cost per order formula